rainwater-tornado/site/content/about/how-to-help.md

 ## Technical Assistance

 * You can seed these torrents on your own computer for added resilience.
 The [updates section]({{< relref "/updates" >}}) lists any new torrents.
-* The server infrastructure is described [on GitHub](https://github.com/rainwater-tornado/technical).
+* The [server infrastructure](https://github.com/rainwater-tornado/technical) is described on GitHub.
 If you have any ideas for how to improve the server infrastructure, open an issue there or e-mail <contact@rainwatertornado.cloud>.
-* The website is also [on GitHub](https://github.com/rainwater-tornado/site).
+* The [website source code](https://github.com/rainwater-tornado/site) is also on GitHub.
 If you have any ideas for how to improve the website, open an issue or pull request there.